A properly prepared jobsite allows for an efficient installation of cabinetry.

 If flooring is installed before cabinets (new or existing), it is the responsibility of the customer to have floor protection installed.
 We recommend “Ram Board”.
 TrueSource is not responsible for any floor damage during cabinet install.

-If flooring is installed after cabinets, quarter round is to be installed by flooring contractor or an additional charge will apply to return to install the quarter round trim.
+If flooring is installed after cabinets, quarter round is to be installed by flooring contractor or an additional charge will apply for TrueSource to return and install the quarter round trim.

-Painting and general room trim can be installed before or after cabinet install.
+Painting can be completed before or after cabinet install.
 If painting is completed before cabinet install, it is likely that touch up paint will be needed after cabinet install.
-TrueSource is not responsible for touch up paint.
+TrueSource is not responsible for miscellaneous drywall repairs or touch up paint.

 Exact Island location should be noted via dimensions from two locations to guarantee correct placement.